AVEVA/CONNECT-data-services-developer-docs/content/home/search.md

 - <xref:asset-search-dev-guide>: Information on searchable properties while using the Asset Store.

-- <xref:sds-search>: Information on searchable properties while using the Sequential Data Store.
+- <xref:sdsSearching>: Information on searchable properties while using the Sequential Data Store.

 **Note:** You can use the search information above to search for data objects when editing data view queries as well.